saumyaranjanbehera/Diet-Shopping-Website/README.md

+I have Created a Responsible Shopping Website Using React Libary.
+It can be Working In Moblie as well as Destop.
+I can use many of the react icon in this libary.
+Hope The Project You Can Watching & Enjoying and Understand the Concept.
+What Can i use how to pass the object with onether . if you not understand please comment out in quaries..
+Thank You Keep Doing Keep Watching.
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.